jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 ### Original Study Design

-The UCI HAR set data, upon which our study is based, contains the following description of how the original study was conducted (from its readme.txt):
+The UCI HAR data set, upon which our study is based, contains the following description of how the original study was conducted (from its readme.txt):

 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.